 Nearly every child adopted from foster care has experienced neglect or abuse, so many children will qualify a having special needs in the adoption process.

 The more you know, the more prepared you’ll be to decide which kinds of special needs you’re equipped to address—and the easier it will be to transition an adopted child into your family.

-Click here for descriptions of of some of the behaviors and disabilities that children in foster care may have.
+Click here for descriptions of some of the behaviors and disabilities that children in foster care may have.
 If you are adopting as a couple, review the list separately and identify which special needs you feel that you are equipped to handle.
-Review them together and see where you agreed and dIsagreed.
+Review them together and see where you agreed and disagreed.
 Agreeing on key points will be crucial when you are reading a child’s profile and, later, when you’ve adopted.
 Parenting a special needs child can be stressful on the best relationships, so it’s essential that you are in agreement on what issues you can handle—and how you will handle them.